How to Make a Real Estate Proposal (+Examples & Templates)

 When describing the property, go beyond the basics.
 Don’t just talk about square footage or location; bring the place to life.
 Share stories of the property’s history or potential future uses.

-If it’s a commercial space, talk about the bustling coffee shop next door that brings in foot traffic.
-Include professional photos, drone footage, and 360-degree virtual tours to give a thorough visual experience.
+If it’s a commercial space, present them with a property management business plan, talk about the bustling coffee shop next door that brings in foot traffic.
+Include professional photos, drone video footage, and 360-degree virtual tours to give a thorough visual experience.

 Great example of a property slide: